ledererd/ledererd.github.io/openstack16-101-workshop/04_exercise3.md

 +--------------------------------------+---------------+--------+----------------------------------+--------+--------+
 ```

 From the server list above, you can see that the instance is now allocated the floating ip address.
-We should be able to ping it and log into it (because we opened up those ports in the security group):
+We should be able to ping it:

 ```
 (user1) [stack@undercloud ~]$ ping -c3 $FIP